Updated on September 16th, 2021

 Will the vaccines be effective against the new mutations?

 Some of these mutations are showing evidence of early escape from current vaccinations.
-The mutations in question are referred to as variants of concern (VOC).
+We have another article explaining the evidence for the variants here.
 It seems likely from current evidence that vaccines will continue to be effective, although possibly not to the same degree.
 They still seem to be good at preventing severe disease.
 Recent studies from the UK showed that for the Delta variant (the most worrisome in terms of vaccine escape) the BioNTech vaccine is 88% effective.
 Even when illness occurs it is much more likely to be mild or asymptomatic.
 We do not yet have evidence of the effectiveness of Sinovac but is likely to be less effective.
 The good news here is that widespread genetic tracing of the virus allows early identification of potentially important variants and it will be possible to modify RNA vaccines against these variants, if and when they become clinically relevant.
 So far, the vaccines are still very effective in population terms.

 Hong Kong has so few infections, do we really need to vaccinate so many people?

-The majority of experts in virology believe it is unlikely that the SARS-COV2 virus will now simply disappear.
-It is not impossible, but the ability of the virus to hide in symptomless individuals and also in animal reservoirs mean it is most likely to stay with us.
+We have explained in another article that it is very unlikely that Hong Kong can achieve Herd immunity by vaccination alone.
+The 70% figure, often quoted by public officials will simply not be enough.
 That being the case, we really have only two options.
-The first is to stay locked down for ever with border controls and intermittent social distancing measures.
+The first is to stay locked down forever with border controls and intermittent social distancing measures.
 The second is to develop immunity within the population.
 The acquisition of immunity can only be achieved by natural infection or immunization.
 Experience from other populations has shown that allowing the infection to spread has the potential to rapidly overwhelm health systems leading to high population mortality.
 Characteristics of our densely populated city make this option a nonstarter from a public health perspective.